-If you are a supplier of electronic publications and are unsure of what these changes mean, please contact Daphne Hemingway, VAT partner on the form below.
+If you are a supplier of electronic publications and are unsure of what these changes mean, please contact our team using the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.

 For more insight, events and webinars, sign up to the Price Bailey mailing list…

 Have a question about this post?
 Ask our team...